Moshe Landau: Other positions held

-Landau was a member of the International Court of Justice.
-He also served as chairman of the World Zionist Congress tribunal and of the Advisory Commissions on Israel Land Laws Reforms, Criminal Procedures and Administrative Tribunals.
+Landau served as chairman of the World Zionist Congress tribunal and of the Advisory Commissions on Israel Land Laws Reforms, Criminal Procedures and Administrative Tribunals.
 He was the first chairman of the Yad Vashem Commission for the Designation of the Righteous Among the Nations.

 From 1956 to 1962 and from 1965 to 1966, Landau served as chairman of the board of directors of the Technion – Israel Institute of Technology.

 Awards and honours

 Landau received honorary doctorates from the Technion in 1980 and from the Hebrew Union College in 1997.

 In 1991, he was awarded the Israel Prize for law.
 In 1993, he was made an honorary chairman of the Technion's board of directors.

 Death

 Landau died in Jerusalem on 1 May 2011 after suffering a heart attack.

 President Shimon Peres stated, "The State of Israel will remember Moshe Landau as a model for ideological and brave leadership."
 Former Supreme Court President Aharon Barak described him as "one of our greatest judges" and as one of the "founders of Israeli law."